Today, I'll contaminate the Internet. The University of Houston's College of Engineering

 Newton's second law says that to accelerate any body we have to apply a force

-equal to its mass times the rate of acceleration.
+equal to its mass times the acceleration.
 The much later

 of thermodynamics says that the potential of energy for doing useful work is